$0 Nova Scotia Adoption Quick-Start Checklist

 2. Understand PRIDE Training Before You Enroll

 PRIDE — Parent Resources for Information, Development, and Education — is 12 mandatory training modules that every Nova Scotia adoption applicant must complete.
-Wait times for a PRIDE training seat range from 6 months to over 2 years depending on your region.
+Reports describe 2 to 3 years to reach the PRIDE training stage.
 This means the waiting period for PRIDE may extend well beyond the DCS fertility treatment clearing period.

 Understanding what PRIDE covers before you sit down for Module 1 is not just useful — it is one of the most high-return preparation activities available during the waiting period.
 The modules cover child development, trauma, loss and grief, cultural competency, and the practical realities of parenting children who have experienced instability.
 Families who arrive at PRIDE having thought through these topics in advance report that the training is more manageable and that they are better prepared for the home study conversations that follow.